nimiq/rfcs/README.md

 member will merge the RFC's pull request, at which point the RFC will become 'accepted'.

+_Changes to this RFC process can be suggested through issues on this repository or by changing the process description in this README through a pull request._

 ## Details on Accepted RFCs

 Once an RFC gets accepted, authors may implement it and submit the